What trends offer opportunities or pose threats in the European cocoa market?

 - Barry Callebaut: Forever Chocolate

-Retailers express their sustainability concerns and requirements in their codes of conduct: see the sustainability webpages of REWE (Germany), Ahold Delhaize (Netherlands) and Carrefour (France) for examples.
-Since 2018, retailers have created the Retailer Cocoa Collaboration, aiming to support existing industry efforts to drive environmental and social improvements in the sector.
+Retailers are also sharing their sustainability concerns and requirements in their codes of conduct: see the sustainability webpages of REWE (Germany), Ahold Delhaize (Netherlands) and Carrefour (France) for examples and the Retailer Cocoa Collaboration efforts to encourage environmental and social improvements in the sector.

 - German Initiative on Sustainable Cocoa